liamXun/test/readme.txt

 git is a version control system git test
 Creating a new branch is quick.
-Creating a new branch is quick add simple. branch commit
+Creating a new branch is quick add simple£¬ is a  software. branch commit